• 16 E. Minor St. Emmaus, PA 18049 • 6109283100 • Comments@Yoccos.com • Copyright Yocco's Inc 2015.All rights reserved.

 Yocco’s has become a landmark for people living in or visiting the Allentown region.
 With this in mind the “Doggie Pac” was created; containing everything you need to make a dozen Yocco’s doggies wherever you travel.
 The Pac is so popular that it has made its way to every corner of the globe and has even seen action right along side our armed forces all over the world.

 People always ask what is the secret to the dog’s popularity.
 The best way to describe it is with one word, quality.
-In using our own special blend of ingredients, skillfully combined for us by Hatfield Meats, we assure the highest quality dog at a price you can’t beat.
+In using a special blend of ingredients, skillfully combined for optimal grilling, we assure the highest quality dog at a price you can’t beat.
+No fillers - just quality cuts of beef and pork.

 The name Yocco’s initially came about because the area’s residents, being predominantly of Dutch descent, had difficulty pronouncing I-a-coc-ca and instead pronounced it Yo-co-ca. Liberty Grille quickly became known as "Mr. Yocco's Place".
 While visiting Italy in the 40's, his sons Julie and Albert paintedYocco's on the large window out front; name has stuck ever since.
 Over the years Yocco’s has introduced many other items as well; such as steak sandwiches, hamburgers, fries, pierogies, and sausage sandwiches; but the hot dogs are still number one.